3. Tantra's Diverse Streams - Right-Hand, Left-Hand & The Guru's Role

 Teacher Guiding Student in Meditation

-Finding authentic teachers today can be tricky.
-Look for teachers who acknowledge their own lineage, demonstrate deep understanding, embody the teachings, show respect, and maintain clear ethical boundaries.15 Tantra's traditional emphasis on a dedicated relationship with a qualified guru challenges modern trends of self-study and quick access, highlighting the commitment required for this path.
+Finding real teachers today can be tricky.
+Look for teachers who acknowledge their own lineage, who show deep understanding, who live out the teachings, who are respectful, and who maintain clear ethical boundaries.
+Tantra's traditional emphasis on a dedicated relationship with a qualified guru challenges modern trends of self-study and quick access, showing the commitment it takes for this path.
 At Compassion Retreats, while we offer guidance within our programs, we encourage participants seeking deep, long-term Tantric practice to understand the significance of finding an authentic teacher within a genuine lineage for ongoing development.

 Intrigued by the different paths of Tantra?
 Explore how our spiritual retreats in Tulum integrate these principles for personal growth.